 Password protect the entire site

 Step 2: Turn “Password Protect Entire Site” ON, you will see a textarea for setting multiple passwords at the same time.

 After saving the passwords, go to any page on your website and you will see a password form like below:

 Unlike previous versions, the sitewide protected password is no longer hashed.
 It means that all created password will be visible to you, or those authorized to access the settings page, such as Administrators.

 As a result, those who have access to your website via the previous password have to re-enter the password again.

-But even if you do not change the password, visitors only access your site until cookies expire.
+In case you don’t change the password, visitors will be able to access your site until cookies expire.
 The default expiration time is 7 days and can be modified under Cookies Expiration Time option.